Written by Master, Doctor Mai Vien Phuong - Department of Examination & Internal Medicine - Vinmec Central Park International General Hospital

 Get plenty of rest to help your body recover from surgery.

-Eat foods rich in iron
+Eat iron-rich foods

 Many prenatal vitamins are rich in iron.
-But if iron supplements make your constipation worse, try iron-rich foods, including:
+But if iron supplements make constipation worse, try iron-rich foods, including:

-Chicken Red Meat Dark leafy vegetables Beans
+Dark leafy vegetables

 Relax